How to Design a Cute but Safe Nursery

 Create a comfortable feeding area

 Choose a comfy chair with a cute, matching print where you can spend those late nights feeding in comfort.
 Place a table or small shelf nearby to hold supplies and a lamp, and consider an ottoman or footrest for optimal comfort.
-A feeding area is a cozy addition to a nursery where you can feed your baby safely that will help avoid the temptation to bring the baby into your bed.
+A feeding area is a cozy addition to a cute nursery where you can feed your baby safely.
+That will help avoid the temptation to bring the baby into your bed.

 Remember to secure any electrical cords to the lamp or other devices safely out of baby’s reach.
 Similarly, place outlet covers over outlets not being used to prevent electrical accidents.